oils-for-unix/blog-code/typescript/README.md

 - Comptime evaluation?
 And then bundle the whole thing into a single text file program?

+## Terminology and Core Types

+- Id -- for tokens
+- Tag -- for nodes

+- Node - homogeneous -- rename to PNode?

+- Expr

+- Type

+- Value

 ## TODO

 - DONE Add a better syntax for testing